thedarkwinter/hash-keymorpher-perl/README.md

-hash-keymorpher
+Object-KeyMorpher
 ===============

-Deeply convert hash keynames (or strings) to different naming convesions such as CamelCase, mixedCamelCase, delim_string
+Deeply convert Object keynames (or strings) to different naming convesions such as CamelCase, mixedCamelCase, delim_string